MUTASANTE/vue-cli-plugin-preset-tpl/README.md

 <hr>

-Our not maintained anymore Vue CLI 3 Preset can be found in branch [vue-cli-3](https://github.com/MUTASANTE/vue-cli-plugin-preset-tpl/tree/vue-cli-3)
+Our now unmaintained Vue CLI 3 Preset can be found in branch [vue-cli-3](https://github.com/MUTASANTE/vue-cli-plugin-preset-tpl/tree/vue-cli-3)